 Figure 14.
-A screenshot featuring the Spoken Audio icon.
+A screenshot featuring the READ icon for Spoken Audio.

 After selecting the READ button, the Kite system reads the text aloud.
-As shown in Figure 15, Student Portal highlights the sentence while being read.
-Different information is read aloud depending on which option is selected in the PNP Profile: text and graphics, text only, or nonvisual.
-Specific information about spoken audio is in the TEST ADMINISTRATION MANUAL.
+As shown in Figure 15, Student Portal highlights the sentence being read.
+Different information is read aloud depending on which option is selected in the PNP Profile: text only, text and graphics, or nonvisual.